 Eczema herpeticum is a disseminated viral infection characterised by fever and clusters of itchy blisters or punched-out erosions.
 It is most often seen as a complication of atopic dermatitis/eczema.

 Eczema herpeticum is also known as Kaposi varicelliform eruption because it was initially described by Kaposi in 1887, who thought it resembled chickenpox/varicella.

-Most cases of eczema herpeticum are due to Herpes simplex virus type 1 or 2.
+Most cases of eczema herpeticum are due to Herpes simplex type 1 or 2.

-Eczema herpeticum usually arises during a first episode of Herpes simplex infection (primary herpes).
+Eczema herpeticum usually arises during a first episode of infection with Herpes simplex (primary herpes).
 Signs appear 5 to 12 days after contact with an infected individual, who may or may not have visible cold sores.

 Eczema herpeticum may also complicate recurrent herpes.
 However, repeated episodes of eczema herpeticum are unusual.

 Eczema herpeticum can affect males and females of all ages but is more commonly seen in infants and children with atopic dermatitis.
-Atopics appear to have reduced immunity to herpes infection.
+Patients with atopic dermatitis appear to have reduced immunity to herpes infection.
 The dermatitis can be mild to severe, active or inactive.

 Other viruses may occasionally be responsible, such as coxsackievirus A16 (the cause of hand foot and mouth disease).